Blog

 Let’s pretend utility accrues linearly.

 It’s important to note: the reader is not “in the hole” when we see red in the above graph.
 The book is a sunk cost; the reader should only consume it better when it’s better than engaging in other activities.
-But if we extend this graph to include more Time, the curve kinks immensely.
+But if we extend this graph to include motimeime, the curve kinks immensely.

 Utility Curves: Books

 There are incredibly steep diminishing returns to reading a book a second time.
 It’s boring.
-Deep diminishing returns explain why book rentals (libraries) and book reselling are so popular.
+Deep diminishing returns explain why book rentals (libraries) and reselling are so popular.
 Why pay a fixed price for what is usually a single-use item?
 Steep diminishing returns ring true for movies as well.
-Of all films you’ve watched, what percent have you seen a second or third time?
+Of all the films you’ve watched, what percent have you seen a second or third time?
 1%?
 5%?
 Subscriptions and rentals make sense for this form of entertainment.
 But what if, instead of flattening, the utility curve grew?
 Enter gaming.

 Utility Curves: Games & Books/Movies